Manchester and Southport Railway

-The Manchester and Southport Railway in England was formed by an Act of 22 July 1847 to link Manchester and Southport.
+The Manchester and Southport Railway in England was formed by the Manchester and Southport Railway Act 1847 (10 & 11 Vict. c. ccxxi) of 22 July 1847 to link Manchester and Southport.
 (Note: An Act for making a Railway from Southport through Wigan to Pendleton near Manchester, with several Branches, to be called "The Manchester and Southport Railway.")
-Before the line opened it was acquired jointly by the L&YR and the East Lancashire Railway (ELR) on 3 July 1854.
+Before the line opened it was acquired jointly by the Lancashire and Yorkshire Railway (L&YR) and the East Lancashire Railway (ELR) on 3 July 1854.
 (Note: An Act for vesting in the East Lancashire Railway Company jointly with the Lancashire and Yorkshire Railway Company certain Parts of the Manchester and Southport Railway and of the Lancashire and Yorkshire Railway; and for other Purposes.)